Resources for Research Students

 Diffusive Nested Sampling

 Diffusive Nested Sampling is an alternative to standard NS, that still uses the Metropolis algorithm to move around.
 Here is the original paper describing the algorithm, the software, and the paper describing the software.
 I also made a quick start video for DNest4.
+There is also now a DNest5.

 It's worth getting good at using the command line of a Unix-like operating system such as Mac OS X or Linux (e.g., Ubuntu).
 If you only use Windows, that's okay, but it might be a bit more annoying figuring out how to use certain things.